 I am not sure I can adequately express the importance of a good coffee grinder regardless of whether its manual or electric.
-If you do all the right things such as buying fresh roasted, whole bean coffee and your favorite coffee brewer, it will all go for not if you do not have the right type of grinder in order to get the proper grind for your favorite coffee brewing method.
+If you do all the right things such as buying fresh roasted, whole bean coffee and your favorite coffee brewer, it will all go for not if you do not have the right type of coffee grinder in order to get the proper grind size for your favorite coffee brewing method.